 “Wolfie,” she whispered.

-Temple’s Warrior denied the possibility of that Direwolf being their daughter’s Warrior.
+Temple’s Warrior denied the possibility of the Direwolf being their daughter’s Warrior.
 Akira has never shown any signs of having any kind of powers.
-But there has to be something there if that Warrior has claimed her.
+But there must be something there if that Warrior has claimed her.
 Right?

 Akira waved to her Wolfie as they entered the schoolyard.